molpopgen/fwdpy11/doc/pages/0000a_anintroexample.rst

     alive_metadata = np.array(pop.diploid_metadata, copy=False)

-The dtype names are the same as the :class:`fwdpy11.DiploidMetadata` class attributes:
+The ``dtype`` names are the same as the :class:`fwdpy11.DiploidMetadata` class attributes:

 .. ipython:: python

     print(alive_metadata.dtype)

-Inspecting the flags shows that the structured aray object does not own its data.
+Inspecting the flags shows that the structured array object does not own its data.

 .. ipython:: python